Afterhours Networking Event Schedule Event Announces

 What Have We Learned As Black Gay Men?

-Founder and CEOSince the beginning of the AIDS epidemic Black gay men have been dying quietly with nobody to call.
+By Rudolph H. Carn, Founder and CEO – NAESMSince the beginning of the AIDS epidemic Black gay men have been dying quietly with nobody to call.
 Black gay men were shunned by their families and friends for living with AIDS.
 It was the shattering stories of how toxic the meds were and that the medical professionals and healthcare providers did not fully understand the disease.
 Here we are two decades later.
 Black gay men are still dying and becoming infected at alarming rates.
 We must ask ourselves, “What have we learned?”

 Many of us felt the need to go further than asking health officials for answers.
 We made ourselves a part of the solution.
 We rolled up our sleeves and began to fight HIV/AIDS.
 We felt that Black gay men were better prepared to help Black gay men than any ethnic group or gender.
 No one knew the depth and breath of Black gay men’s feelings better than men who had walked the same path and faced the same obstacles and rejection.
 We were brothers by more than genes and physical characteristics.
 We were brothers because the spirits of brothers who led the fight two decades ago connected our souls.
 We promised them we would not give up nor would we give in to the pressures inside or outside.